WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="clear: both; text-align: left;">
-  To test everything now, I must now create my AppV package. Â Before doing the install I installed my prerequisites (the Com+ Applications) into the Sequencer so they are not captured by the package.
+  To test everything now, I must now create my AppV package.
+Before doing the install I installed my prerequisites (the Com+ Applications) into the Sequencer so they are not captured by the package.
 </div>

 <div style="clear: both; text-align: left;">